poojamothi/Real-Estate/README.md

 ## Working of the project

-1. "Use friendly real estate app where both buyers and sellers are able to signup and login.
+1. "User friendly real estate app where both buyers and sellers are able to signup and login.
-    "buyers are able to mark his\her interest on a home.
+    "Buyers are able to mark his\her interest on a home.
 2. https://drive.google.com/file/d/1AHgKumDCvk2rmQhpPgu_L7cH6ELbCZXQ/view?usp=sharing